deiwin/ngImageInputWithPreview/README.md

 or

 	bower install --save ng-image-input-with-preview

 ### Issues with installation:

-If bower installation not load module try to add this code to your `bower.json`:
+If bower fails to load the module, try adding the following to your `bower.json`:
 ```javascript
 "overrides": {
     "ng-image-input-with-preview": {